Part 1: Chapter 1

 “Uh huh, about that!
 You’re a week late.”

 “Yeah, I know… Uh, well, you see… My job cut my hours back, so I’m kind of tight for money right now.”
 Lie.
 Total lie.
-I mean about the cutting hours, I’m totally fucking broke right now because I spent three hundred dollars on this shirt in hopes of setting a good impression for this interview.
+I mean about the cutting hours, I’m totally broke right now because I spent three hundred dollars on this shirt in hopes of setting a good impression for this interview.

 “But, my next paycheque I’ll have the rent, I promise.
 I’m actually on my way to an interview at Montgomery Industries, so fingers crossed I get the job and I won’t be late anymore on-”